instructure/instructure-ui/packages/ui-overlays/src/components/Tray/README.md

 describes: Tray
 ---

-The Tray is a dialog component that slides out from the top/bottom/left/right of the viewport.
+The Tray is an actionable container that is triggered by click and does not need to be connected to the element that triggered it.
+The Tray is on the same hierarchy as the Popover but contains more content.
+The Tray slides out from the top/bottom/start/end of the viewport.

-Note that the `size` property only applies when the Tray is positioned at `start` or `end` and defines the width of the Tray.
+>Note that the `size` property only applies when the Tray is positioned at `start` or `end` and defines the width of the Tray.

 ```js
 ---